 To find out more about these two schemes please take a look at the TfL/Stars website (external link).

-if you would like more information or support from us please contact the Smarter Travel Team.
+If you would like more information or support contact the Smarter Travel Team.

 Theatre in Education is a powerful medium in which to get across Road Safety messages particularly to the 11 to 16 year old age group who are statistically at greater risk of becoming road user casualties.

 The Smarter Travel Team work in partnership with Transport for London to deliver the following educational theatre productions to the borough schools.
 These are tailored to specific age groups and target issues arising from accident statistics for the borough.

 Pre Drivers and Young Drivers: Safe Drive Stay Alive

 This powerful road safety information production has been delivered to young and pre-drivers throughout the UK for the last 10 years.
 This will now be delivered in school via video and zoom.